For media following Georgia, nail-biting and lots of numbers

 The two Senate elections, with the U.S. Senate’s balance of power at stake, attracted media attention that recalled the days after the presidential election, including breathless wall-to-wall coverage on cable news networks.

-“It’s beyond nail-biting time,” CNN’s John King said shortly past 10 p.m. on the East Coast.
+“It’s beyond nail-biting time,” CNN’s John King said.

+As the hour slipped past midnight on the East Coast, the odds of Democrats Raphael Warnock and Jon Ossoff beating Republicans Kelly Loeffler and David Perdue were slowing inching up.
+If the two Democrats won, the party would win control of the U.S. Senate.

 King and MSNBC’s Kornacki dominated their networks with headache-inducing number crunching.
 Kornacki was MSNBC’s breakout star in the aftermath of the general election and he returned Tuesday with his familiar khakis and a “Kornacki cam” that followed his moves during commercial breaks.